 I explicitly remember my dad saying: “this is history in the making, better than any book you will ever read.”
 Ironically, 25 years later, I have now written about this very experience.

-An insightful read for the average traveller who wants a broader perspective on what it’s like to travel in a world that privileges some but restricts many others from moving around.
+An insightful read for anyone who wants a broader perspective on what it’s like to travel in a world that privileges some, but restricts many others.

 Black Boy Out of Time is an eloquent and enlightening testament to the ways in which Black authors recraft genre categories that are not truly interested in telling our stories.